5/12/2025

 Larry Katz

 Thanks.
 Yeah, absolutely.
 Thanks, Nick.
-Look, as I talked about, right, I think let me let me talk about kind of our by build partner strategy here, right?
-One of the changes that we've made with with Troy coming in is really pulling together by building partner under one under one leader.
+Look, as I talked about, right, I think Let me talk about kind of our buy-build-partner strategy here, right?
+One of the changes that we've made with Troy coming in is really pulling together buy, build, and partner under one leader.
 And I start there because that's really the continuum of capital allocation.
-So it's not just organic, but it's also partnership and it's also M&A that we're thinking about.
-And look, I think we are there are a number of areas where we're going to continue to invest.
+So it's not just organic, but it's also partnership, and it's also M&A that we're thinking about.
+And look, I think there are a number of areas where We're going to continue to invest.
 We're going to continue to invest in digital interfaces, both directly and via partnership.
 So that means digital point of sale.
 That means workflow digital interfaces.
-And we we spent a lot of time talking about access, which is our organic point of sale that at access last last week.
-And that will continue to be an area of investment, which we think is well fit for a lot of our our our customers.
-We will continue to invest in automation and the platform.
-And we talked about areas last week around things like rapid account opening, 90 second account opening.
-Elias talked about the secondary account pick up.
-We talked about things like touchless credit card lending, those kind of initiatives that drive automation and efficiency and ultimately conversion for our customers, our areas of focus.
-We will continue to we will continue to invest in partnerships and ease of integration with the platform.
-We've got a large portfolio of partnerships and we'll continue to continue to invest in those in those partners because we can't we don't intend to do everything ourselves.
-Some we will do ourselves and some we'll do through partnership.
-And so the ease of integration, monetization, the partnerships is is critical.
-And then the last one I'd highlight is is AI.
-AI is going to be you know, we're excited about the opportunities across the business and AI.
+And we spent a lot of time talking about Access, which is our organic point of sale at Access last week.
+And that will continue to be an area of investment, which we think is well fit for a lot of our customers.
+We will continue to invest in automation in the platform.
+And we talked about areas last week around things like rapid account opening, 90-second account opening.
+Elias talked about the secondary account pickup.
+We talked about things like touchless credit card lending, those kind of initiatives that drive automation and efficiency and ultimately conversion for our customers are areas of focus.
+Uh, we will continue to, we will continue to invest in partnerships, um, and ease of integration with the platform.
+We've got a, a large portfolio of partnerships and we'll continue to, we'll continue to invest in those, um, in those partners because look, we can't, we don't intend to do everything ourselves.
+Uh, some we will do ourselves and some we'll do through partnership.
+And so the ease of integration and monetization of the partnerships is, is critical.
+And then the last one I'd highlight is, um, is AI.
+AI is going to be, uh, We're excited about the opportunities across the business and AI.
 And from a product perspective, we think it's going to be a real enabler both for consumers as well as for workforce.
-And we can we can see opportunities ranging from AI powering, you know, dot capture in a much more simple way.
-Demand generation strategies, decisioning and underwriting collections, etc. All of those we think are going to be meaningfully changed with AI.
+And we can see opportunities ranging from AI powering dock capture in a much more simple way, demand generation strategies, decisioning and underwriting, collections, et cetera, all of those we think are going to be meaningfully changed with AI.
 And that's going to drive efficiency for our customers.
-It's going to drive a velocity for our for our customers, meaning from conversion from the front of the applications through funding, which ultimately creates revenue for the customers.
-And it's going to drive it's going to deliver just better customer experiences and customer outcomes, which allows our which allows our our clients, our customers to compete with universal banks and challenger banks and fintechs, which is which is in that competitions growing every day.
-So those are the areas that we're focused on and and we'll share more as Troy gets in the seat and he develops his his his Bible partner strategy.
+That's going to drive a velocity for our customers, meaning conversion from the front of the applications through funding, which ultimately creates revenue for the customers.
+And it's going to drive, it's going to deliver just better customer experiences and customer outcomes. which allows our clients, our customers, to compete with universal banks and challenger banks and fintechs, and that competition is growing every day.
+So those are the areas that we're focused on, and we'll share more as Troy gets in the seat and he develops his buy-build partner strategy.

 speaker